Pollination of Cucurbitacea

 After drying the harvested seeds, their moisture content should be 7-8%.
 How do we know without the help of appliances?
 If it is a thin seed, try break it with your hands.
 If it is a thick seed, use a hammer.
 If your seeds can be broken into pieces easily, it is basically dried.

 Seeds stored in a refrigerator without humidity contol can still germinate before you want them to.
 The famous Harrington Rule of Thumb proposed in 1963 suggested that, 'The arithmetic sum of percent relative humidity and the temperature in Fahrenheit should not exceed 100 [50 in celcius], with not more than half of that contributed by temperature'.
-When we store seeds at home, it is better to keep them in a sealed foil bag with descicant packets, then store in refrigerator.
+When we store seeds at home, it is better to keep them in a foil bag with descicant packets, keep them in sealing bags, then store in refrigerator.
 Remember to mark down seed information such as species, time of harvest, spot of harvest for your next sow!

 Stay tuned with our SEED BLOG as we open a new topic next time!